unhm-programming-team/physics-simulator/readme.md

  - ~~The time loop should run on a separate thread (really not too bad in Python!)~~
  - ~~PhysicsObjects need to have mass~~
  - ~~PhysicsObject should calculate their size based on material and mass~~
+ - **Kind of a big issue**: Meters right now are equal to one pixel.
+That means a Silver MassObject has to weigh about 10^7 kilograms to be easily viewable.
+There needs to be a way to scale the viewport.
+Probably has to be done in the PhysicsCanvas.
+And, once that's implemented, the starting value should be set pretty zoomed in.
  - The UI for adding PhysicsObjects doesnt support negative numbers or decimals; validation needs to be improved/fixed
  - The color selector for adding physics objects is an ugly button, and it would be nicer if that button changed to the color selected
  - PhysicsObjects need to know what forces are acting on them and be able to interact with other objects, such as via gravitational pull and collision